 The water plants growing in the water get pollinated like as they would be on the land.
-These water plants have male and female parts of the plant which attract the bees, insects, and birds.
+These water plants have male and female parts of the plant which attract bees, insects, and birds.

 The male flower part releases pollen grains in the air that then fall in the water.
 It gets transported to other flowers through water waves.
 The female flower parts then catch this pollen and become fertile and produce seeds.

 Some water plants have long shallow pools that grow and get attached to the female flowers.
 Most invasive seaweeds get pollinated through water and grow very fast.
-If you are using hydroponic system then you can pollinate it manually.
+If you are using a hydroponic system then you can pollinate it manually.

 Higher salinity in the water makes it difficult for the plant to absorb water.
 This is due to a process called osmosis that enables water to reach different parts of the plant.

 The water inside the plant moves from a low-salt area to a higher concentration of salt area.
-Abundant saline water makes plant cells have higher salt concentration.
+Abundant saline water makes plant cells have higher salt concentrations.
 This impacts the osmosis process and slows down the water flow inside the plant.

 Plants need water as it helps them to move nutrients to other parts of the plant.
-The water in the plant act in the same way as blood works in the human.
+The water in the plant act in the same way as blood works in human.

 The higher outside salt concentration creates the reverse osmosis process.
 In this water moves from inside (lower salt concentration) to outside of the plant (higher salt concentration).
 This results in loss of moisture and nutrients and harms the growth and health of the plant.

-You can buy water growing plants from the local garden shop or from online retailers.
+You can buy water-growing plants from the local garden shop or from online retailers.
 Several online retailers also provide seed and plant bulbs.